 These are some of the most common questions first-time fixer-uppers have, and their answers:

 How To Find A Good Property?

 Successful flippers use a multi-pronged approach to find properties which will likely make great deals.
-Foreclosed or inherited homes, bank auctions and court listings are the sources of some of the best-priced properties in the industry and should be the first stop.
+Foreclosed homes, bank auctions and court listings are the sources of some of the best-priced properties in the industry and should be the first stop.
 The idea is to look for individuals who are motivated sellers, with homes which are mostly sound but which could benefit from some renovation work.

 Social media, and particularly Facebook, is another great source for great property deals with the added benefit of being easily accessible and user-friendly.
 Other real estate websites like Zillow and Trulia are powerful deal-finding tools because investors can set up their search criteria to match their budgets, target demographics and locations, but these options can be oversaturated by offers.
 Less competitive deals can be found via more traditional methods, like knocking on doors in your neighborhood or sending out postcards.

 Which Improvements Are Best To Make?